-Quantum invariants of three--manifolds were discovered around the end of the 1980s in a union of algebra with topology.
-This all stemmed from Witten's interpretation~\cite{Witten} of Jones's polynomial invariants~\cite{Jones,JonesII}.
-Witten's physical ideas were powerful enough to suggest axioms that would completely define a theory of three--manifold invariants.
-This was all mathematically described by Reshetikhin--Turaev~\cite{RT:rib,RT:3man} leading to a function $\WRT(M,q)$ from fourth roots of roots of unity to $\BC$ for closed three manifolds $M$.
-While the set of axioms was enough to define a theory, Witten's original ideas have stronger links to the geometry of the three--manifolds.
-In particular, these new invariants should be related to connections on the three manifold via a semi--classical limit~\cite{Andersen:WAEC,Witten}.
-Letting $\e(x)=\exp(2\pi ix)$ this conjecture is formulated precisely as follows. \begin{conjectureintro}[Witten's asymptotic expansion conjecture (WAEC)~\cite{Witten}] If $M$ is closed $3$--manifold, then there exists a finite set $S$ of flat connections $\rho\in\mathrm{Hom}(\pi_{1}(M),\SU(2))/\SU(2)$, $d_{\rho}\in\frac{1}{2}\BZ$ and $a^{(\rho)}_k\in\BC$ such that for $1/\hbar\in\BZ$ and $\hbar\rightarrow0$ \be \WRT(M,\e(\hbar)) \sim \sum_{\rho\in S}\exp\Big(-\frac{\CS(\rho)}{2\pi i\hbar}\Big)\hbar^{d_\rho}(a_0^{(\rho)}+a_{1/2}^{(\rho)}\hbar^{1/2}+a_{1}^{(\rho)}\hbar^{1}+\cdots)\,, \ee where $\CS$ is the Chern--Simons invariant of the connection. \end{conjectureintro} While originally, Witten only defined his invariants when $1/\hbar\in\BZ$, Reshetikhin--Turaev had no such restriction.
+where $\CS$ is the Chern--Simons invariant of the connection. \end{Conjecture} While originally Witten only defined his invariants when $1/\hbar\in\BZ$, Reshetikhin--Turaev had no such restriction.
 This has led to the attempt to analytically continue Witten's original theories~\cite{Gukov,Witten:ancon}, however, no such attempt has led to enough axioms to pin down a theory at the physical level.
-Such a theory is expected --- at least in part --- to be described by state integrals originally introduced by Hikami~\cite{DGLZ,Dimofte,Hikami:stateint} and described precisely in work of Andersen--Kashaev~\cite{AK:II,AK:I,AK:III}.
+Such a theory is expected -- at least in part -- to be described by state integrals originally introduced by Hikami~\cite{Dimofte,DGLZ,Hikami:stateint} and described precisely in work of Andersen--Kashaev~\cite{AK:II,AK:I,AK:III}.
 Regardless, from the mathematical point of view, we can have $\hbar\in\BQ$.
 Using the full theory of Reshetikhin--Turaev, a conjecture of a different form has arisen for the asymptotics of the WRT invariant of closed hyperbolic manifolds when we take $1/\hbar\notin\BZ$.
-This states that the invariants of Reshetikhin--Turaev should contain information about the geometric connection, which is an $\PSL_{2}(\BC)$--connection encoding the hyperbolic structure of the three manifold.
-The Chern--Simons invariant of the geometric connection stores the information of the volume of the hyperbolic three--manifold~\cite{Neu:Ext,NeuZag,Thurston:8geo,Yoshida:eta}.
+This states that the invariants of Reshetikhin--Turaev should contain information about the geometric connection, which is an $\PSL_{2}(\BC)$-connection encoding the hyperbolic structure of the three-manifold.
+The~Chern--Simons invariant of the geometric connection stores the information of the volume of the hyperbolic three-manifold~\cite{Neu:Ext,NeuZag,Thurston:8geo,Yoshida:eta}.
 Therefore, this conjecture is similar to Kashaev's volume conjecture~\cite{Kashaev:VC,Murakami2} for hyperbolic knots.
-This conjecture was originally introduced by Chen--Yang~\cite{ChenYang} and given as follows. \begin{conjectureintro}[Chen--Yang's volume conjecture~\cite{ChenYang}] Let $M$ be a closed hyperbolic 3--manifold.
-Then there is some $d_M\in\frac{1}{2}\BZ$ and $a_M\in\BC$ such that for $N\in\BZ$ and $N\rightarrow\infty$, \be \WRT\Big(M;\e\Big(-\frac{1}{N+1/2}\Big)\Big) \sim \exp\Big(\frac{\VC(M)}{2\pi i}\Big(N+\frac{1}{2}\Big)\Big)\Big(N+\frac{1}{2}\Big)^{d_M}\big(a_M+O(N^{-1})\big)\,, \ee where $\VC(M)$ is the complexified volume of $M$. \end{conjectureintro} These two conjectures describe very different behaviour while both describing the asymptotics of the WRT invariant as we send its argument (a root of unity) to $1$.
-The first conjecture states that the WRT invariant of a closed hyperbolic manifold has polynomial growth, while the second states that it has exponential growth determined by the volume.
-These conjectures will be seen to be unified through quantum modularity.
+This conjecture was originally introduced by Chen--Yang~\cite{ChenYang} and is given as follows. \begin{Conjecture}[Chen--Yang's volume conjecture~\cite{ChenYang}] Let $M$ be a closed hyperbolic $3$-manifold.
+Then there is some $d_M\in\frac{1}{2}\BZ$ and $a_M\in\BC$ such that for $N\in\BZ$ and $N\rightarrow\infty$,